LikeStrangersDo/Gongda_Python_summary/README.md

-## Python for research in atmospheric chemistry
+## Python for research computing in atmopsheric/envirnomental/earth sciences
-My Python notes focus on usages in our research, but they are not necessarily the best solutions to your specific research needs, as I have my own preferences and there are many usages that I actually do not know.
+My Python notes focus on usages in research computing for atmopsheric/envirnomental/earth sciences.
+However, they are not necessarily the best solutions to your specific research needs, as I have my own preferences and there are many Python usages that I actually do not know.

 0. Basics
 1. Numpy